emidah/RedditBotDetector/README.md

 This was an attempt at making a bot that would detect those, but I ran out of interest and time in the middle

 Running the bot detector on subs like r/nononono always lead to interesting results though

+Oh and I had to fork (and fix) the reddit library that this depends on to make this thing work, but that's merged now anyway